raspberrypilearning/marble-mayhem/en/step_3.md

 You might also want to be able to rotate the camera.

-**Tip:** Do not do this if you are tilting the level as it will mess up the orientation.
+**Tip:** Do not do this if you are tilting the level as it will make controlling the level very difficult.

 [[[unity-rotate-camera-mouse]]]